 Holiday entitlement for part-time workers should be calculated on a pro-rata basis.
 It’s important to remember that part-timers have the same rights as full-timers – this is to ensure part-time employees aren’t treated less favourably than full-time workers.

-You can find out more about calculating holiday entitlement for full-time employees in our ultimate guide.
+Statutory holiday pay for full-time employees is 5.6 weeks / 28 days of a year You can find out more about calculating holiday entitlement for full-time employees in our ultimate guide.
 To work out statutory holiday for part-timers, you should multiply the amount of days they work a week by 5.6.

 You can choose to round days up to the nearest whole number (for example, instead of giving 19.6 days, you give 20 days), but you cannot round the days down (for example, instead of giving 11.2 days you give 11 days).
+For part-time employees who are also entitled to contractual holiday allowance, you should calculate this pro-rate as well.
+You should also ensure bank holidays are fairly calculated as well.

 Part-time holiday entitlement in hours

+Working out annual leave for employees on casual contracts, and shift workers isn’t as straightforward but should still be calculated on a pro-rata basis.
 The example below uses statutory annual leave entitlement (5.6) that includes annual leave.
 You should multiply the amount of hours worked a week by 5.6, and then divide this amount by your full-time working day.

 For example, if someone works 10 hours a week, you’d use the following sum